ballerina-guides/ai-samples/insert_data_to_vector_db_weaviate/README.md

 # Insert a batch of data to Weaviate vector search engine from a Google Sheet

 ## Use case
-Insert a batch of data with embeeding vectors to Weaviate vector search engine that is retreived from a Google sheet.
-Embedding vectors are retreived using the GPT3 models from OpenAI.
+Obtain embedding vectors for a batch of data retrieved from a Google sheet using OpenAI GPT3 models and insert them to Weaviate vector database.

 ## Prerequisites
 * Google account